 Once opened, ready to use flour tortillas usually last around a month if stored in the refrigerator while ready to use corn tortillas usually last in the fridge for up to two months.

 How Long Do Tortillas Last Past Their Expiration or “Best By” Date?

-If unopened and stored in the pantry, flour tortillas are usually good up to 7 days past their best buy or expiration date.
+If unopened and stored in the pantry, white and whole wheat tortillas are usually good up to 7 days past their best buy or expiration date.
 Unopened corn tortillas will last in the pantry around 7 to 10 days beyond the printed date.

 How To Tell If Tortillas Have Gone Bad?

 You should always rely on your eyes and nose when determining whether tortillas have gone bad or not.
 Tortillas will develop an “off” smell and show signs of mold once they have gone bad.
 They will also become dry and brittle.
 If you suspect a tortilla has gone bad, you should discard the entire package.

 Remember, it costs a whole lot more to visit the emergency room than it is to replace your bad tortillas!